Beautiful Verona in Pictures:

 Verona will be the next best thing.

-Bicycles are everywhere in Verona (view guide here) and there seem to be more of them with each passing year, There is no better way to explore the city than by bike and you don't need to bring yours from home either.
+Bicycles are everywhere in Verona (view guide here), and there seem to be more of them with each passing year.
+There is no better way to explore the city than by bike, and you don't need to bring yours from home either.
 They are easy to rent and cheap too.
-Most hotels will help you and in the main Piazza by the Arena there are plenty to hire.
+Most hotels in Verona will either provide free bikes, like the Hotel Verona, rent you a bike or assist you to rent one, and in the main piazza by the Arena there are plenty to hire.

 There was a limit to how far my bike would take me.
 I had to park it here and start walking!

-Piazza delle Erbe (two photos above) is one of Italy's loveliest piazzas and it is always filled with life, color and of course bicycles.
-This is the type of authentic piazza I meant when I included it on my bucket list - see the list here.
+Piazza delle Erbe (two photos above) is one of Italy's loveliest piazzas, and it is always filled with life, color, and of course bicycles.
+This is the type of authentic pizza I meant when I included it on my bucket list —see the list here.

 You'll find old men arguing passionately over cards and grappa.
-Nonna meantime shares all her news and everyone elses with the other grannies.
-Housewives haggle over prices in the market and the children run around without a care in the world.
+Nonna, meanwhile, shares all her news and everyone else's news with the other grandmothers.
+Housewives haggle over prices in the market, and the children run around without a care in the world.
 Life doesn't get much better than this.

 Picture taken just off Piazza delle Erbe.